 - Do not open the capsules.
 Avoid exposure to crushed or opened capsules.
 If contact with crushed or opened capsules occurs, wash immediately and thoroughly.
 If the powder from the capsule is spilled, it should be wiped up immediately with a damp towel and disposed of in a closed container (eg, plastic bag), as should the empty capsules.

 - Do not use hydroxyurea if the expiration date has passed.
 Ask your doctor or pharmacist how to properly dispose of expired medicine.

 - Taking hydroxyurea at the same time each day will help you remember to take it.

 - If you miss a dose of hydroxyurea, take it as soon as possible.
 If it is almost time for your next dose, skip the missed dose and go back to your regular dosing schedule.
 Do not take 2 doses at once.
-If you miss more than one dose, call your doctor for instructions.

 Ask your health care provider any questions you may have about how to use hydroxyurea.